shiltian/fuel-ios/README.md

 ## Installation

-1. Open `Fuel/Fuel.xcodeproj` in Xcode
+1. Open `Fuel.xcodeproj` in Xcode
 2. Select your development team in Signing & Capabilities (optional, for device testing)
 3. Build and run on your device or simulator

+## Technical Details

+- Built with **SwiftUI** for modern, declarative UI
+- Uses **SwiftData** for efficient on-device persistence
+- Optimized **statistics caching** for fast dashboard rendering
+- Charts optimized for large datasets with automatic bucket averaging

 ## CSV Format